Andhika-Suryanto/2D-GPC-1BitPong-Project/README.md

 Continued....

 Update, overhauled all project contents into 1 bit Pong.
 What previously had a hollow theme became a 1 bit game theme.

+13/06/2024 - The 1 bit pong project game is already playable.
+But there are no menu and settings, so there is only a base game that can be run directly.